Electric blanket safety

 Electric blanket testing

-Trading Standards; Fife Cares and the Scottish Fire & Rescue Service as the Community Safety Partnership hold FREE electric blanket testing events.
+Trading Standards; Fife Cares and the Scottish Fire & Rescue Service as the Community Safety Partnership hold free electric blanket testing events.
 This service is only available for Fife residents.

 The most common reason blankets fail is that due to their age, a fault has developed in the wiring or they don’t have an overheat protection system found in newer blankets.